retsullivan/retsullivan.github.io/_posts/2019-09-19-Its-Not-Hip-to-be-a-Square.md

 The issue with squares is that, in mathematics, they have all the properties of both rectangles and rhombi.
 A square is a rhombus, and a square is a rectangle - it has all the features of both categories.
 If I have a square, I can assume that it has 4 equal angles (a property of rectangles) *and* 4 equal sides (a property of rectangles).

 This dual inheritance is not something that is allowed in Java classes.
 A square is a bad example of inheritance because (in mathematics) it inherits from more than one direct parent.
+Because of this, trying to create code in which squares inherit area or perimeter fomulas from a rectangle parent class violates the Liskov Substitution principle.

+The Liskov Substitution principle states that functions that use references to base classes must be able to use objects of the derived class without knowing it. (https://dzone.com/articles/the-liskov-substitution-principle-with-examples) More will be posted about it later.

-A better mathematical corollary might be types of Real numbers.
+A better mathematical corollary for class inheritance might be types of Real numbers.

 ![](https://cdn1.byjus.com/wp-content/uploads/2019/04/Real-Numbers-Chart.png)